Pevernow/nssw/README.md

     * Impact is still preserved
     * Use this setting if the server experiences lag ; fast spears on laggy servers rarely get collision-detected

-## The original notes from NPX Team ! --¬

 We suggest that you play nssm with:

 * [`NSSB`](https://github.com/taikedz-mt/nssb) (Not So Simple Buildings, NPX Team's second mod that adds many blocks and Morlendor, the new dimension!)